Ethanyyc/Plateplan/docs/presentation_script.md

 ---

 ## Slide 6 - Advanced Features
 "Separately from core requirements, we implemented two advanced features.
 The first is user authentication and authorization, implemented with Better Auth.
-Better Auth handles sign-up, sign-in, sign-out, and session cookies, and our backend checks those sessions on protected routes to identify the current user.
-That is how we enforce user-scoped access control across recipe, folder, and meal-plan data."
+Better Auth handles sign-up, sign-in, sign-out, and session cookies, and our backend checks those sessions on protected routes to identify the current user."

 "The second is external AI integration through the OpenAI API.
 Our backend sends recipe ingredient lists or weekly meal-plan summaries to OpenAI, receives structured nutrition and recommendation outputs, and returns those results to the frontend panels.
 This keeps AI usage integrated into normal app workflows instead of a separate tool."

+---
+"Now let's move to the demo"
 ---

 ## Slide 7 - Closing